 NMR analyzed the cross-tabulations and identified significant differences between size or location categories at the 90/10 confidence level.
 Key results are presented in this report, and more detailed cross-tabulations are presented in Cross-Tabulations.

-Section 2 Natural Gas Heating and Water Heating Equipment Sales

-This section details key results from the supply house and contractor surveys.
-We first present overall reported sales of natural gas heating and water heating equipment in Upstate New York.
-We then present the detailed, measure-level results, which are used to assess the potential opportunities for additional program intervention.
+Section 2 Natural Gas Heating and Water Heating Equipment Sales and water heating equipment in Upstate New York.
+We then present the detailed, measurelevel results, which are used to assess the potential opportunities for additional program intervention.